 - Any Specific KPIs for that goal?

 By answering those questions, you’ll be able to easily know what to look for when analyzing video marketing campaigns and avoid falling for those vanity metrics we talked about.

 YouTube Video Metrics

 YouTube has its own analytics dashboard where it provides so many detailed reports which most video publishing brands get lost at.
-But not a professional SEO, no.

 1# Watch Time